 Local chapters working autonomously with a network

 ESW chapters are the ones that can make the best decisions about what projects they can and should take on.
 Chapters choose what to engage in, whether that comes in the form of on-campus energy awareness campaigns or building rain gardens, working with local community groups to peform energy audits or build rainwater harvesting systems, or working with communities internationally to help sustainably meet basic needs.
-The larger ESW network helps share ideas and connect similar efforts, and ESW-National supports all chapters with skills training and broader education, as well as building awareness for ESW as a community.
+The larger ESW network helps share ideas and connect similar efforts, and ESW-Headquarters supports all chapters with skills training and broader education, as well as building awareness for ESW as a community.

 A holistic approach to "global sustainability"

 ESW addresses problems in both developed and developing communities.
 We focus on finding more sustainable ways of living to address the challenge of over-consumption, often prevalent in developed nations, as well as increasing sustainable access to basic resources for those who are living in poverty.
 We believe in building a better world where all of humanity can lead healthy, productive lives, and live in balance with our earth.